MaximumADHD/Minecrafted-Smooth-Terrain/README.md

 I primarily used Visual Studio 2019 to edit the textures.
 It has a built-in toolset for editing DDS images as well as auto-generating the necessary mipmaps for `diffuse_array.dds`.
 The colorspace of the original textures had to be converted from RGB to YCoCg, so I wrote a quick program in C# to do so.

-Roblox's conversion from RGB->YCoCg can be described as such C#:
+Roblox's conversion from RGB->YCoCg can be described as such in C#:

 ```cs
 private static Image to_YCoCg(Image image)